 For more information, feel free to ask Dr. Jimenez or contact us at 915-850-0900

 (El Paso Chiropractor and Back Specialist)

-The information herein on "Lower Back Savers Part I" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Lower Back Savers Part I" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.